Aetopia/Lunar-Client-Lite-Launcher/README.md

 # Lunar-Client-Lite-Launcher
 ## Known Issues
-1. LC Lite will prompt to install Lunar Client even though it is installed.
+I have been getting multiple reports where LC Lite will prompt to install Lunar Client even though it is installed.
-I have still no idea why LC Lite doesn't work even if the user disables all antivirus settings.
+I have tested LCL on 3 of my machines and I had no issues running it.
+Check your antivirus and make sure Windows is up to date.
+LCL checks in your Local AppData folder and User folder to verify your Lunar Client installation.
+The problem seems to lie where LCL is not able to access folders.

 ## What is Lunar Client Lite?
 Lunar Client Lite is a simple lightweight and unlocked launcher which features the following: